 PRINT AND TICK THEM OFF

-Escape the hustle and embark on a rural discovery of the local villages that surround Ubud with a cycling tour.
+One of our absolutely favourite things to do in Ubud is escape the hustle and embark on a rural discovery of the local villages that surround Ubud with a cycling tour!
 There are options for both half and full-day eco-educational cycling tours!
 Escape the tourist areas and see the real Bali, learning directly from the locals.

-You will visit family compounds, rice paddies, markets and learn about local life.
+It gives you a deeper sense of Bali.
+We loved visiting the family compounds, rice paddies, markets and to learn about local life.
 This is easily one of the best Ubud attractions and should be on every Bali itinerary.
 Lunch, snacks, and a coffee break are usually included.

 WHERE: Ubud